-Guidelines from the current ASHRAE Standard 170 lists a temperature rating for sterile storage not to exceed 75 degrees F and a relative humidity rating not to exceed 60%.
-Past ASHRAE 170 Standards listed temperature ranges as 72 degrees F to 78 degrees F. In the AAMI ST 79: 2017 guidelines, temperature and humidity recommendations were removed in favor of the ASHRAE standards.
+The current ASHRAE Standard 170 guidelines specify a maximum temperature of 75°F and a maximum relative humidity of 60% for sterile storage.
+Past ASHRAE 170 Standards listed temperature ranges as 72 degrees F to 78 degrees F. In the AAMI ST 79: 2017 guidelines, temperature, and humidity recommendations were removed in favor of the ASHRAE standards.
 There are continuing evaluations of how both temperature and humidity affect sterile packages.
-Standards are applied for the period of construction.
-For you to know what standards apply to your facility, you will need to know when it was built or renovated last.
+Standards are applied for the period of construction of the area.
+To know what standards apply to your facility, you will need to know when it was built or renovated last.
 The Facilities or Building Services department should be able to supply the date and the Facility Guidelines Institute (FGI) guidelines, which refer to ASHRAE, that were applied at that time.

 One recommendation on how to develop a risk assessment for a temperature and humidity event can be found in a white paper by ASHRAE titled "Humidity Control Events in Perioperative Care Areas."
 The Canadian Standards Association also created a consensus statement regarding " High Relative Humidity in Sterile Storage Areas," which outlines their recommendations for reaction points.
 Theories differentiate as to when to react, which can vary from a humidity point of 70% to a reaction point of a percentage of your set point.

 Other global publications have indicated that commercially manufactured products can withstand more considerable variances than products produced within the CSSD departments.
 Indications for storage issues point to the fact that events are more likely to cause contamination than time.
-However, time is still an event, and deterioration of the packaging can occur and will occur at some point based on sterile storage conditions, and deterioration can be increased by temperature and humidity conditions depending on packaging.
+However, time is still an event, and deterioration of the packaging can occur and will occur at some point based on sterile storage conditions.
+Deterioration can be increased by temperature and humidity conditions depending on the packaging.
 Recommended articles for reading to advance your understanding of this complex process are:

 Specifications for temperature and humidity in sterile storage environments – Where's the evidence?